GusRob/Crypto/README.md

   * Caesar cipher has been implemented in both encrypting and decrypting
   * DES encryption and encryption works
   * DES de/encryption only accepts keys of 64 bits, as is the standard for storing DES keys

+2021/08/14
+  * 3DES implemented with 2 and 3 key variations
+  * DES encryption correction made as key variable name caused mismatched useage
+    * Was not a problem for DES encryption as the key variable was constant throughout program
+    * 3DES implementation calls the DES Encryption algorithm multiple times with different keys so made the error apparent
+  * Todo:
+    * Create AES encryption and decryption
+    * Test program on larger strings of text (e.g. whole paragraphs)
+    * Test user input to only allow plaintext with single quotes surrounding